derekburgess/jaws/README.md

 `docker run --name captures -p 7474:7474 -p 7687:7687 jaws_neodbms`

-### JAWS Docker Container
+### Experimental JAWS Docker Container

 The "harbor" directory is currently a work in progress...

 From the root directory run:

-`docker build --build-arg NEO4J_URI --build-arg NEO4J_USERNAME --build-arg NEO4J_PASSWORD --build-arg HUGGINGFACE_API_KEY .`

 `docker-compose up`

-Once the containers are running, run:
+Once the harbor-jaws container is running, run:

 `docker ps`

-Use the container id to then open a shell:
+Use the container id to then open a bash shell:

 `docker exec -it <container_id> bash`

 ## Running and Commands

-Run `jaws-guide` for instructions and commend overview.
+Run `jaws-guide` for the rest of the instructions and commend overview.